 Eric Hacker helps businesses and individuals with a broad range of Delaware legal matters.
 He practices primarily within the firm's Business Litigation and Business Law Counseling groups, with a focus on appellate litigation.

 With more than a decade of experience, Eric also helps clients structure their business and personal relationships to avoid disputes and litigation.
-He counsels clients regarding business structures and agreements, and he advises clients on best practices.
+He counsels clients regarding business structures and agreements, and he advises clients on best corporate practices.

-In addition to his regular practice, Eric also participates in numerous pro bono and educational activities.
+Along with his regular practice, Eric participates in numerous pro bono and educational activities.
 Eric routinely publishes pieces regarding developments in Delaware corporate law.
-He represents pro bono clients through Delaware Volunteer Legal Services, and he serves as an attorney guardian ad litem through the Office of the Child Advocate.
-Eric teaches law courses as an adjunct with Delaware Technical & Community College and coaches the award-winning Sussex Central High School Mock Trial team at the state and national level.
-Each year, Eric also serves as an arbitrator and briefing judge for the Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.
+He represents pro bono clients through Delaware Volunteer Legal Services and the Office of the Child Advocate.
+Eric also coached the award-winning Sussex Central High School Mock Trial team at the state and national level.
+Each year, Eric serves as an arbitrator and briefing judge for the Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.

 Latest Blog Posts

 - Chancery Rejects Plaintiff’s Attempt to Recharacterize Pre-Suit Demands

 - Chancery Dismisses Simultaneously-Filed Delaware Action in Favor of New Jersey Action

 - Chancery Clarifies When Related Agreements Will Be Construed Together

 - Delaware Court of Chancery Applies Direct/Derivative Distinction In Voting Context